abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

 1. Leave the default for tags blade and click on **Next: Run Script** button.

-1. On the **Script** blade, explore the given script.
+1. On the **Run Script** blade, explore the given script.
 We will be using this PowerShell script to **Register Azure Arc enabled SQL Server** later.

    > **Note:** Please **skip the script download** from here by clicking on ``X`` at the top right as we have **already downloaded** this script inside the Lab VM for you.